Partick Thistle F.C.: Mark Wilson (2025–)

 Following the departure of Kris Doolan, Thistle confirmed that the duo of men's first team player and captain and Partick Thistle Women's team manager Brian Graham and Thistle under 18s coach Mark Wilson would take interim charge of the first team.

 On 31 March, following six games in charge including three wins and three draws, Thistle announced that the interim duo of Graham and Wilson would remain in charge of the first team until the end of the 2024–25 season.

 On 7 April Thistle confirmed the appointment of former Northern Ireland and Motherwell manager Ian Baraclough as the club's first ever sporting director.

 Following back to back wins over Falkirk and Livingston, Graham and Wilson guided Thistle to the play offs with a 4th place finish.
 After losing the first leg of the play off quarter-finals 1–0 at home to Ayr, Thistle won the away leg 2–0 to advance to the semi-finals, in which player-manager Brian Graham scored his 99th and 100th goals for the club.
 In the semi-finals Thistle lost both legs 2–0 to Livingston, ending the club's season.

 On 30 May 2025 it was confirmed that Mark Wilson would become the permanent head coach of Partick Thistle.
 Brian Graham was initially offered the position as a player coach role but turned the offer down.
 In June 2025, Thistle announced that Alex Rae had joined the club as assistant head coach to Mark Wilson.

 In Wilson's first game in permanent charge he guided Thistle to a 4–1 away victory over Edinburgh City in the Scottish League Cup group stages.

+In Wilson’s first season in charge he led the club to a 2nd place finish in the Championship, as well as the quarter finals of both the Scottish Cup and League Cup.
+During the 2025–26 season Thistle went the entire league campaign unbeaten at home.

+Under Wilson, Thistle once again reached the Scottish Premiership Play Off Final in May 2026, after beating Dunfermline Athletic 3–2 on aggregate in the semi final.
+Thistle faced Premiership side St Mirren, after drawing the first leg 1–1 at Firhill, Thistle lost the second leg 1–0 in Paisley, meaning the club remained in the Scottish Championship.